Multiple Spanning Tree Protocol: Alternative Multiple Spanning Tree Protocol (AMSTP)

 The first skel of this protocol was proposed in.
-AMSTP is a simplified one tree instance rooted at each edge bridge in the core to forward frames.
+AMSTP is a simplified one-tree instance rooted at each edge bridge in the core to forward frames.

 Protocol operation

-To set up these trees, AMSTP relies in one basic tree which will be used to obtain instances (named Alternate Multiple Spanning Tree Instances – AMSTI), until one of them is built per switch for the network.
+To set up these trees, AMSTP relies on one basic tree, which will be used to obtain instances (named Alternate Multiple Spanning Tree Instances – AMSTI), until one of them is built per switch for the network.
 The process applied to build up the main/basic tree is the same as in RSTP.
-In summary, firstly a bridge must be elected as the Root Bridge (this is done by the emission of BPDUs from each switch on the network periodically, every "Hello Time", and selecting the lowest Bridge ID).
-Then, every switch will compute and calculate its cost to the Root Bridge and, afterwards, the root ports must be elected by selecting the one which receives the best BPDU, this is, the one that announces minimum path cost to root bridge.
+In summary, firstly, a bridge must be elected as the Root Bridge (this is done by the emission of BPDUs from each switch on the network periodically, every Hello Time, and selecting the lowest Bridge ID).
+Then, every switch will compute and calculate its cost to the Root Bridge and, afterwards, the root ports must be elected by selecting the one that receives the best BPDU, that is, the one that announces the minimum path cost to the root bridge.

 BPDUs

-AMSTP BPDUs use the same local multicast protocol addresses than STP and have a structure that resembles MSTP BPDUs since both are comprised essentially of a basic BPDU and several AM-Records, allowing full-backwards compatibility with RSTP and STP standard protocols.
+AMSTP BPDUs use the same local multicast protocol addresses as STP and have a structure that resembles MSTP BPDUs since both are composed essentially of a basic BPDU and several AM-Records, allowing full backwards compatibility with RSTP and STP standard protocols.
 Each of the AM-Records contains the data used to negotiate a specific tree instance (AMSTI).
 Every ABridge, except for the elected root bridge, creates an AM-Record for its own spanning tree instances.
 They are used by connected ports of neighboring switches to negotiate the transitions of each tree instance with a proposal/agreement mechanism.

 ABRIDGES

-This protocol, developed in emphasizes in the terms of efficiency in network usage and path length.
-That's the main cause why it uses AMSTP, a simplified and self-configuring version of MSTP protocol.
+This protocol, developed in emphasizes in terms of efficiency in network usage and path length.
+That's the main reason why it uses AMSTP, a simplified and self-configuring version of MSTP.

 Abridges can be described as a two-tiered hierarchy of layer-two switches in which network islands running independent rapid spanning tree protocols communicate through a core formed by island root bridges (ABridges).
-As it has been mentioned, it is focused in terms of efficiency, this is due to the ability of AMSTP to provide optimum paths in the core mesh and the usage of RSTP to aggregate efficiently the traffic at islands networks.
+As it has been mentioned, it is focused on efficiency, this is due to the ability of AMSTP to provide optimum paths in the core mesh and the usage of RSTP to efficiently aggregate the traffic at island networks.
 Its convergence speed is as fast as RSTP and MSTP.

 Architecture

 Two-layer network proposal for ABridges.

-With the objective of enhancing the properties of Abridges protocol, a two-level hierarchical link layer infrastructure in which segmentation is performed at link layer is proposed.
-The core will be composed, primarily, by Abridges (Bridges using an implementation of AMSTP) and will oversee connecting the leaf access networks that are referred to as "access layer".
-Besides, each of this access networks, also called islands, will be a layer-two sub-network using STP connected to one or more Abridges.
+With the objective of enhancing the properties of Abridges protocol, a two-level hierarchical link layer infrastructure in which segmentation is performed at the link layer is proposed.
+The core will be composed primarily of Abridges (bridges using an implementation of AMSTP) and will oversee connecting the leaf access networks that are referred to as access layer.
+Besides, each of these access networks, also called islands, is a layer-two sub-network using STP connected to one or more Abridges.